-In 2012 (when these photos were taken), a mind boggling 600,000 begonias were used to build the carpet of flowers paying tribute to African nations of Ethiopia, Congo, Nigeria, Botswana, and Cameroon.
+In 2012 (when these photos were taken), a mind-boggling 600,000 begonias were used to build the carpet of flowers paying tribute to the African nations of Ethiopia, Congo, Nigeria, Botswana, and Cameroon.
 Even more unfathomable is knowing that it can take up to one year to plan a single carpet but that it only takes a team of 100 gardeners four hours to string the whole thing together.

 I feel incredibly lucky to have been able to see the floral carpet for myself, something I’d always dreamed of doing!